na-na-hi/renget/archive/creamsan.md

 !!! note Updated on **Mar-4-24**
 	Quick QR preset importer implemented.
 Huge thanks to stscript anon for providing the code. https://rentry.org/stscript#making-stscript-cards-easy-to-set-up. **Requires JS setup first.**
 	Note that you will still need to update the Quick Import preset itself by manually importing it.
 It is not included in the Quick Import.
-	I forgot to do this, but JS codes are now wrapped in IIFE.
-While there was no problem without it, this is still safer.
 	If you don't want the UI stuff, just add the regex script.
 Then go here: [Console copy paste](https://rentry.org/creamsan#console-copy-paste).
 ***